 Spoiler alert – don’t be surprised that Forks looks nothing like it does in the film.
 It’s still fun to see the random signs and memorabilia around the city.

 Forks has some unique things to do on the Olympic Peninsula, such as the Hall of Mosses, an area of moss-covered trees.
 You can also visit One Square Inch of Silence, which claims to be the quietest outdoor spot in America.

 12. Ruby Beach

-The Olympic Peninsula provides an abundance of stunning coastline and beaches.
-Ruby Beach is one of the best Olympic Peninsula beaches.
-The area has stunning sea stacks standing out against the turmoiled waters.
-This beautiful rugged beach is like no beach you’ve seen before.
+The Olympic Peninsula provides an abundance of stunning coastlines and beaches, and Ruby Beach is one of the best Olympic Peninsula beaches.
+The area has stunning sea stacks standing out against the turmoiled waters, and this beautiful rugged beach is like no beach you’ve seen before.

 You can enjoy a stunning walk along the coast, with a plethora of marine life that is easy to spot from the rocks.
 It offers a 0.25-mile easy trail and is a perfect place for spending the afternoon exploring or going on a short hike.